raspberrypilearning/build-an-octapi/en/step_1.md

 ## Licence

-Build an OctaPi by [GCHQ](https://www.gchq.gov.uk/) and the Raspberry Pi Foundation is licenced under a Creative Commons Attribution 4.0 International Licence.
+Build an OctaPi by [GCHQ](https://www.gchq.gov.uk/) and the Raspberry Pi Foundation is licensed under a Creative Commons Attribution 4.0 International Licence.
 Based on a work at [https://github.com/raspberrypilearning/rpi-python-build-an-octapi](https://github.com/raspberrypilearning/rpi-python-build-an-octapi)

 **Code and scripts**